 I. Minimum Age Laws

 II.
 Other Alcohol Laws

 Many young people want to get part-time jobs.
 Hospitality offers many.
 Some involve work with alcohol.
 What age must a person be to serve alcohol in restaurants?
 What is it for tending bar?
 How old to sell alcohol to drink elsewhere?

 Washington alcohol laws permit adults of any age to be servers in venues that sell alcohol for drinking on site.
 That is, persons aged 18 or older may hold these jobs.
 A supervisor must be present.
 Persons must be 21 or older to tend bar.

-State laws permit adults age 18 and older to sell alcohol in stores for use off the premises.
+State laws permit adults age 18 and older to sell alcohol in stores for use elsewhere.

 A. Alcohol Sales

 Licensed businesses may sell alcohol between 6 a.m. and to 2 a.m.
-However, local jurisdictions may reduce those hours of sale.
+But local option laws may reduce those hours of sale.

 It’s illegal to sell alcohol to anyone, including adults, under 21.
 It’s also a violation of Washington alcohol laws to serve an intoxicated person.